OCP in Modern Software Architecture: Microservices and Beyond

 Decentralized and Independent Modules

-Microservices architecture embodies the essence of the OCP by breaking down applications into small, independent services.
-Each microservice encapsulates specific business functionalities, making it open for extension by adding new services without modifying existing ones.
+Microservices architecture reflects the OCP by breaking applications into small, independent services.
+Each microservice wraps specific business functionality, so you can extend the system by adding new services rather than changing the ones already running.

 Service Composition and Aggregation